Springbok: Reproduction

 Springbok mate year-round, though females are more likely to enter oestrus during the rainy season, when food is more plentiful.
 Females are able to conceive at as early as six to seven months, whereas males do not attain sexual maturity until two years; rut lasts 5 to 21 days.
 When a female approaches a rutting male, the male holds his head and tail at level with the ground, lowers his horns, and makes a loud grunting noise to attract her.
 The male then urinates and sniffs the female's perineum.
-If the female is receptive, she urinates, as well, and the male makes a flehmen gesture, and taps his leg till the female leaves or permits him to mate.
+If the female is receptive, she urinates, as well, and the male makes a flehmen gesture, and taps his leg until the female leaves or permits him to mate.
 Copulation consists of a single pelvic thrust.

 Gestation lasts five to six months, after which a single calf (or rarely twins) is born.
 Most births take place in the spring (October to November), prior to the onset of the rainy season.
 The infant weighs 3.8 to 5 kg.
 The female keeps her calf hidden in cover while she is away.
 Mother and calf rejoin the herd about three to four weeks after parturition; the young are weaned at five or six months.
 When the mother gives birth again, the previous offspring, now 6 to 12 months old, deserts her to join herds of adult springbok.
 Thus, a female can calve twice a year, and even thrice if one calf dies.
 Springbok live for up to 10 years in the wild.

 Distribution and habitat

 Springbok inhabit the dry areas of south and southwestern Africa.
-Their range extends from northwestern South Africa through the Kalahari desert into Namibia and Botswana.
+Their range extends from northwestern South Africa through the Kalahari Desert into Namibia and Botswana.
 The Transvaal marks the eastern limit of the range, from where it extends westward to the Atlantic and northward to southern Angola and Botswana.
-In Botswana, they mostly occur in the Kalahari desert in the southwestern and central parts of the country.
+In Botswana, they mostly occur in the Kalahari Desert in the southwestern and central parts of the country.
 They are widespread across Namibia and the vast grasslands of the Free State and the shrublands of Karoo in South Africa; however, they are confined to the Namib Desert in Angola.

 The historic range of the springbok stretched across the dry grasslands, bushlands, and shrublands of south-western and southern Africa; springbok migrated sporadically in southern parts of the range.
-These migrations are rarely seen nowadays, but seasonal congregations can still be observed in preferred areas of short vegetation, such as the Kalahari desert.
+These migrations are rarely seen nowadays, but seasonal congregations can still be observed in preferred areas of short vegetation, such as the Kalahari Desert.